Are Cocker spaniels known for being whiners?

 Whining is a high-pitched, sustained sound that is produced by exhaling through the nose while the mouth is closed.

-This vocalization is usually associated with begging behaviors, such as when a dog wants food or attention.
+This vocalization is usually associated with begging behaviours, such as when a dog wants food or attention.

 Barking, on the other hand, is produced by exhaling through the mouth and can be used for various purposes, such as communication, warning, or aggression.